Bonnie Jantina teVelde, CEO

 Talking to Dr. Peter Gregerson, of the Feinstein Medical Research Institute on our 5 year genetic study on musical talent and perfect pitch, and the efficacy of our methods in working with each genetic type of talent.

 Completing Master Level training in Sound Healing techniques, and building a sound healing facility/center for events in San Luis Obispo

 I am honored that you have taken the time to read my story.
 May our paths cross soon.
 If you ever see me in the conservatory, please come up and introduce yourself.
 It is my mission to make our conservatory accessible, welcoming, and nurturing for both students, parents, and friends.

 Honors, Awards, Certifications, and Milestones

-2017: Began a Five (5) Year SensAPitch (tm) efficacy study under Dr. Peter Gregerson, of the Feinstein Medical Research Institute in New York City, NY.
+2017: Started the design of a five (5) Year SensAPitch (tm) efficacy study under Dr. Peter Gregerson, of the Feinstein Medical Research Institute in New York City, NY.
 With 12 teachers, and 200 students participating, this is the largest perfect pitch education study of its kind in the world.

 2017: Brought in Wynn-Anne Rossi, co-sponsored by Alfred Publishing, to teach our summer composition camp!
 Debut concert at the Madonna Inn!